soundata/soundata/docs/source/contributing.rst

 3. Add tests
 ------------

-To finish your contribution, include tests that check the integrity of your loader.
+To finish your contribution, please include tests that check the integrity of your loader.
 For this, follow these steps:

 1. Make a toy version of the dataset in the tests folder ``tests/resources/sound_datasets/my_dataset/``, so you can test against little data.
 For example: